How to cool down without A/C

-How to shave with zero waste
+How to build balcony planter boxes with zero waste

 Sorry not acceptable.
 Only don't accumulate a lot.